reyiyo/node-wordwrap2/README.markdown

 In "soft" mode, split chunks by `/(\S+\s+/` and don't break up chunks which are longer than `stop - start`, in "hard" mode, split chunks with `/\b/` and break up chunks longer than `stop - start`.

+If provided, a custom length function can be used in place of the default `String.length`.

 wrap.hard(start, stop)
 ----------------------